jbcodeforce/ML-studies/docs/features.md

 )
 ```

-If you're using training and validation splits, to preserve their independence,
+If we're using training and validation splits, to preserve their independence,
 it's best to create a grouped feature using only the training set and then join it
 to the validation set.